-No late homework will be accepted (except in very exceptional cases).
-For scheduled absences like religious holidays and university travel, the homework can be downloaded from D2L in advance so that it can be turned in early, and there is no reason for a due-date extension.
+Late homework will not be accepted except in very exceptional cases.
+For scheduled absences like religious holidays and university travel, the homework can be downloaded from D2L in advance so that it can be turned in early.
 In cases of a sudden family or medical emergency, late homework may be accepted, but only before the graded homework is returned and solutions posted.